goggledefogger/animals-on-things/README.md

 # Animals On Things

-Turn photos of any animal (pets, wildlife, insects!) into fun AI-generated images.
-Upload pictures, manage profiles for your favorite creatures, choose a style or describe your own, and let AI create its unique, cute, weird art.
+Turn photos of any animal (pets, wildlife, insects) into fun AI-generated images.
+Upload multiple pictures for each animal, choose a style or describe your own, and let AI create unique, cute, weird art.

 ## Demo: https://animals.roytown.net/